goldbergyoni/nodebestpractices/README.md

 # Latest Best Practices and News

-- **✅ New best practice:** Bullet 6.8. was added "Protect Users' Passwords/Secrets using BCrypt or Script".
+- **✅ New best practice:** Bullet 6.8 by Josh Hemphill recommends "Protect Users' Passwords/Secrets using BCrypt or Script".
 It contains an in-depth explanation about when and why each option suits a specific project.
 Don't miss this short guide with a brief overview of the various hashing options

 - **:tada: Node.js best practices reached 50k stars**: Thank you to each and every contributor who helped turning this project into what it is today!
 We've got lots of plans for the time ahead, as we expand our ever-growing list of Node.js best practices even further